krakenjs/passport-saml-encrypted/README.md

 **NOTE**
-Not under active developement, but I will accept PR's
+Not under active developement.
+Feel free to fork.
 ********

 passport-saml-encrypted